Did you know that your version of Internet Explorer is out of date?

 The Gohonzon

 The object of devotion in Nichiren Buddhism, called the Gohonzon, takes the form of a scroll inscribed with Chinese and Sanskrit characters.
-SGI members receive their own Gohonzon that they enshrine in their homes and which they focus on when they chant.
+SGI practitioners receive their own Gohonzon that they enshrine in their homes and which they focus on when they chant.

 The significance of the Gohonzon lies not in the literal meaning of the characters, but in the fact that it is was created by Nichiren as the physical embodiment, in the form of a mandala, of the eternal and intrinsic law of Nam-myoho-renge-kyo.
 The phrase "Nam-myoho-renge-kyo Nichiren" is written in bold characters down the centre of the scroll.